-For users in need of more advanced options, there’s DocuSign for Realtors.
+For users needing more advanced options, there’s DocuSign for Realtors.
 This tier starts at $20 per month and includes features such as user comments, in-person signature options, attachment options, and customized workflows.

 Finally, brokers with larger needs may contact the company for custom pricing on a Real Estate PLUS Broker custom tier.

-The pricing is more in line with industry standards, and it also allows for more flexibility and slower scalability, going from $10 to $20 to custom pricing, instead of starting at $26.
+DocuSign’s pricing is more in line with industry standards and allows for more flexibility and slower scalability, going from $10 to $20 to custom pricing instead of starting at $26.

 Neither platform offers you a “forever-free” option, so you’ll have to pay to use any platform at any tier.

 DotLoop gives users multiple features to allow them to complete their real estate transactions.
 On top of providing users with the ability to collect electronic signatures, DotLoop can become a part of every step of a real estate transaction.
-The platform also allows users to share information with other people and for people outside of the platform to add and edit documents.
+The platform also allows users to share information with others and for people outside the platform to add and edit documents.

 DocuSign’s real estate document solution also has unique features to help agents and team members along the way.
 Agents can create flows that allow them to maintain regulatory compliance.
-Plus, DocuSign also offers eNotary services to digitize the entire process and authorize in-person witnesses for the signing of electronic documents.
+DocuSign also offers eNotary services to digitize the entire process and authorize in-person witnesses to sign electronic documents.

 DocuSign gives its users access to more advanced and technical features than DotLoop.

-Although both platforms offer unique features, DocuSign’s unique features are mainly used to expand the signing capabilities, whereas DotLoop’s unique features expand to fulfilling an agent’s needs along the way.
+Although both platforms offer unique features, DocuSign’s unique features are mainly used to expand the signing capabilities, whereas DotLoop’s unique features fulfill an agent’s needs along the way.

 Winner: DotLoop for agents, DocuSign for everyone else

-Both DocuSign and DotLoop are very popular options, showing many positive user reviews from a large variety of clients around the world.
+DocuSign and DotLoop are very popular options, showing many positive user reviews from many clients worldwide.